 - Flashlight and rechargeable batteries with battery charger

-- Spanish dictionary-small practical one, I’ll have a larger one with me.
+- Spanish dictionary-small practical one

 - Snacks- three meals a day provided.
 Examples- energy/protein bars, trail mix, nuts, Gatorade like packets for water.
 You are not allowed to bring fruit/perishable food.
 Avoid sweet snacks, they will attract insects, there are already a lot of insects 🙂